These are described later in this section.

 The Show Selection and Hide All Others button is used to show only the currently selected layer in the Timeline view and disable all the other layers.

-The Add Layers button is used to add new layers to the timeline.
+The Add Layers button is used to add new layers to the Timeline view.
 When you click on the Add Layers button, a drop-down menu will appear displaying the layer types available.
 You can add several different types of layers:

 The Delete Layers button is used to delete the currently selected layers in the Timeline view.
 When you click on the Delete Layers button, a Confirm Delete dialog box appears.
 Click OK to delete the layers or Cancel to stop the operation.